ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ## Handle errors {id="errors"}

 If the requested content is not found, Ktor will automatically respond with a `404 Not Found` HTTP status code.
-For more information about personalizing error handling, see [](status_pages.md).
+For more information about personalizing error handling, see [Status Pages](status_pages.md).

 ## Examples {id="examples"}